9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

     From reading the preceding sections, it should now be clear that *all* of the data types that we define with the `data` keyword are algebraic data types.
-Some may have just one alternative, while others have several, but they\'re all using the same machinery.
+Some may have just one alternative, while others have several, but they're all using the same machinery.
     ::::

 ## Pattern matching

-Now that we\'ve seen how to construct values with algebraic data types, let\'s discuss how we work with these values.
+Now that we've seen how to construct values with algebraic data types, let's discuss how we work with these values.
 If we have a value of some type, there are two things we would like to be able to do.

 -   If the type has more than one value constructor, we need to be able